ligurio/swebok-v3/1_software_requirements.md

 - Customers: This group comprises those who have commissioned the software or who represent the software’s target market.
-- Market analysts: A mass-market product will not have a commissioning customer, so marketing people are often needed to estab- lish what the market needs and to act as proxy customers.
+- Market analysts: A mass-market product will not have a commissioning customer, so marketing people are often needed to establish what the market needs and to act as proxy customers.
 - Regulators: Many application domains, such as banking and public transport, are regulated.
 Software in these domains must comply with the